-This expanded paradigm for climate resiliency work should meet the Guiding Principles for Just Transition, which was developed per the mandate of the Global Warming Solutions Act.
-The guiding Principles for a Just Transition reflects a growing body of research that shows black, brown, indigenous, and low-income people and communities are disproportionately impacted by climate change, despite experiencing disproportionately fewer benefits and greater health, social and economic harms from the historic and ongoing industrial and economic growth that causes climate change.
-For example, the status quo is that residential flooding impacts are inversely correlated with socioeconomic status.
-To put a finer point on it, low-income Vermonters are more likely to live in flood prone locations and flood-vulnerable structures.
+This expanded paradigm for climate resiliency work should meet the Guiding Principles for Just Transition, which was developed consistent with the directives of the Global Warming Solutions Act.
+The Guiding Principles for a Just Transition reflects a growing body of research that shows black, brown, indigenous, and low-income people and communities are disproportionately impacted by climate change, despite experiencing disproportionately fewer benefits and greater health, social and economic harms from the historic and ongoing industrial and economic growth that causes climate change.
+For example, the status quo is that residential flooding impacts are inversely correlated with socioeconomic status, meaning low-income Vermonters are more likely to live in flood prone locations and flood-vulnerable structures.
 Furthermore, projects to improve the situation are less easily accessed by Vermonters with lower incomes, renters, those in very rural communities, with limited e-connectivity, and/or with language and/or cultural barriers.
 To center equity and social justice in climate action planning, program design and outreach will need to explicitly be tailored to those with greatest vulnerability and least resources.

-These pathways, strategies, and actions were drafted with the Principles for Just Transition in mind, however the full application of those principles to what is presented here, and direct engagement with frontline communities to inform these elements, remains to be done and will be done as the CAP continues to evolve.
-Furthermore, the Principles must apply to the entire GWSA lifecycle: the development of the CAP and its iterations, the development of legislation, the development of budgets, the promulgation of rules and regulations, and the execution and evaluation of programs.
+These pathways, strategies, and actions were drafted with the Principles for Just Transition in mind.
+It should be noted however that the full application of those principles, and direct engagement with frontline communities to inform these recommendations, remains to be done.
 This section includes a Pathway and supporting strategies to increase capacity for building collective knowledge and collaborating on climate planning at the local, regional, and State levels.
 Strategies and Actions call upon infrastructure operators to assess climate threats, incorporate climate-resilient design standards, and strategically move critical infrastructure out of harm’s way.
-If infrastructure projects are designed, evaluated, and constructed to meet these design standards rural communities will achieve the goal of sustaining critical services and lifelines with minimal disruption as a result of climate-related events in the future.
+If infrastructure projects are designed, evaluated, and constructed to meet these design standards rural communities will achieve the goal of sustaining critical services and lifelines with far fewer disruptions as a result of climate-related events in the future.
 Land-use policies must be modernized to recognize the increasing threat of climate events on developed structures with an overall goal of no or very limited new development in river corridors.
-And finally, acknowledging that access to safe, accessible, energy efficient and affordable housing is foundational to increasing both household and community resilience to climate change, this section of the plan proposes policy actions that will increase investment in housing availability and affordability by incentivizing new housing development, and remediating existing residential properties.
+Finally, acknowledging that access to safe, accessible, energy efficient and affordable housing is foundational to increasing both household and community resilience to climate change, this section of the plan proposes policy actions that will increase investment in housing availability and affordability by incentivizing new housing development, and rehabilitating existing residential properties.

 Vermont is experiencing climate-related events each year and those events are projected to increase in frequency, complexity, and severity.
-It is imperative to preserve and enhance Vermont’s way of life by adapting to threats posed by climate change now and building resilience for the storms that we will inevitably face in coming decades.
+It is imperative to Vermont and Vermonters adapt to threats posed by climate change now and build resilience for the storms that we will inevitably face in coming decades.

-PATHWAY 1: Increase capacity for climate resilience planning and implementation, and address inequities of under-resourced communities.
+Pathway 1: Increase capacity for climate resilience planning and implementation, and address inequities of under-resourced communities.